ravpratham/Python-code-practice/Django/README.md

     September 05, 2024 - 22:24:23
     Django version 5.1.1, using settings 'mysite.settings'
     Starting development server at http://127.0.0.1:8000/
-    Quit the server with CTRL-BREAK.
+    Quit the server with CTRL-C.

-<h3>Ignore the warning about unapplied database migrations for now.</h3>
+<h3>Ignore the warning about un-applied database migrations for now.</h3>
 <br/>

 <h4>Now that the server’s running, visit http://127.0.0.1:8000/ with your web browser.
 You’ll see a “Congratulations!” page, with a rocket taking off.
 It worked!</h4>

     http://127.0.0.1:8000/

+<li>To create your app, make sure you’re in the same directory as manage.py and type this command:</li>

+    python manage.py startapp polls

 <h3>For more information visit the below url